 “Hyco Lake is surrounded primarily by tobacco and corn fields and the buildings associated with this type of farming.
 The farms are interspersed with a beautiful array of foliage; churches, many of which are quite old; and some very old houses.
 The area is indeed picturesque.
 However, as development begins to make itself felt, problems can be seen which, if allowed to proliferate, could irrevocably mar the landscape.
 Roads are even now being cut with no regard to the topography or the characteristics of the soil; mobile homes are being moved in; and shacks are being erected.
 The time to preserve the beauty of this area is NOW.”

 The pamphlet spends a great deal of time talking about development and how it is an on-going and continuing job.
 I wonder what Suzanne Chichester would think of the many beautiful homes that now line much of the lake’s perimeter.
 I wonder if she would be surprised at the year-round residents of these homes and the summer residents that come in far beyond Person or Caswell counties’ borders.
-Many of her warning were obviously heeded and much thought put into residential development on Hyco Lake.
+Many of her warnings were obviously heeded and much thought put into residential development on Hyco Lake.

 “The existence of the lake will probably not cause growth in the small towns in the area, for visitors who go to the lake for the day will not need to do extensive shopping, and those whose summer homes are in the area will probably prefer to shop in larger towns where a wide range of choice is available.
 In fact, the need for additional facilities will probably be seasonal.”

 Hyco Lake was formed in the 1960’s as a cooling reservoir to aid in the production of more energy.
-It is fed by three main tributaries North Hyco Creek, South Hyco Creek, and Cobbs Creek.
+It is fed by three main tributaries.
+They include North Hyco Creek, South Hyco Creek, and Cobbs Creek.
 Hurricane Hilda made sure that the lake was filled in 1965 There is an earthen dam which impounds the water in the McGhee’s Mill area with a concrete spillway which water overflows when the rain or the incoming creeks raise the water level.
 It takes its name from the Native American word “Hicotaminy” which means “great turkey buzzard.”